pustotnik/zenmake/docs/buildconf.rst

               not regular expressions.
             - The symbol ``**`` enable recursion.
 Complex folder hierarchies may take a lot of time, so use with care.
+            - The '..' sequence does not represent the parent directory.

         So such a ``dict`` can contain fields: